speepsio/romdrop/README.md

 * double click romdrop.exe to execute from windows
 * or execute from command line: romdrop.exe <filename.ext>

-BTW you can associate a rom's file extension (typically .bin or .hex) with romdrop, afterwhich, you'll only need to double-click the rom you want to flash.
+BTW you can associate a rom's file extension (typically .bin) with romdrop, afterwhich, you'll only need to double-click the rom you want to flash.
 Romdrop will automatically attempt to "dynamic" (quick) flash that file to the ECU... no menus, no keypresses, no nothing.

 It’s advised that you do not simultaneously run applications that consume heavy resources while flashing.
 Doing so can impact USB speeds which can result in a failed flash.
-BTW, a failed flash and all it's blinking lights isn’t the end of the world... it's recoverable.
+BTW, a failed flash and all it's blinking lights isn’t the end of the world... in most cases, it's recoverable.

 ### Menu Items:
-* Clear Diagnostic Trouble Codes - self explanatory.
+* C | Clear Diagnostic Trouble Codes - self explanatory.
-* Dynamic Flash - this is a quick flash option.
-It references your last succesful flash, and can cut down flash times dependent on what blocks are in need of an update.
+* D | Dynamic Flash ROM - References your last succesful flash, and updates only ROM blocks that have changed.
-* Flash Entire ROM - if a patch has been applied to one of the rom’s routines, the changes will tend to exist in an area not touched by the “Flash Data Block Only” command.
-Under these circumstances, this option exists to flash the rom in it’s entirety.
-There are a few instances where defined data exists outside of the core data blocks as well.
-In those rare cases, a full flash is recommended as well.
-Flash times are ~90s.
+* F | Flash ROM - Flashes all ROM blocks to the PCM/ECU.
+* P | Patch Stock ROM - Many functions accessable by romdrop require that the factory calibration be patched with updated code.
+Use this option to apply the patch file to your stock ROM, and generate a newly patched calibration for editing with ecuflash.
-* Read ROM from ECU - this is the first thing you should do if virgin to the application.
-Why?
-You'll always want a backup of your original stock rom.
-Also it’s a good way to test communications between the app and your vehicle.
+* R | Read ROM from ECU - this is the first thing you should do if virgin to the application.
+Why? **You'll always want a backup of your original stock rom!** Also, you will need it to apply patches.
-* Sniff CAN Communications - the app can log 2MB of raw CAN communications.
+* S | Sniff CAN Communications - the app can log 2MB of raw CAN communications.
 This is for the true hacker types.

 ### ECUFlash Setup
 * download and install ecuflash